Louis Lehmann/ TORQ. BUILD JOURNAL

 Packaging the story

-The deck isn't the deliverable — the deck is the forcing function.
-You can't write the pricing slide without knowing your COGS.
-You can't write the COGS slide without facing the BOM.
+You can't write the pricing slide without your COGS, or the COGS slide without facing the BOM.
+The deck just forces the order.

 TORQ device used in three different grip positions